House & Gardening Ideas

 2. Leaky Hosepipe

-One side of our garden is shielded from the rain by a very large tree in our neighbour’s garden and is therefore much drier than the rest of the garden.
+One side of our garden was shielded from the rain by a very large tree in our neighbour’s garden and was therefore much drier than the rest of the garden.
 My solution to this problem was to lay a hosepipe along that area with 1/16inch (1.6mm) holes drilled every 2 feet (600mm) or so and feed the hose from a water butt or outside water tap.
-If the holes become blocked after a while then connect the hose to an external water tap for a short period of time -
+If the holes become blocked after a while then connect the hose to an external water tap for a short period of time - the water pressure will clear them.
+When required it is left running for an hour or two from the water butt after the sun has gone down to minimise evaporation in very dry periods.

 3. Kitchen Stools

-These started out with a natural wood finish seat which did not match our new kitchen colours so I removed the old varnish with a scraper and some sand-
+These started out with a natural wood finish seat which did not match our new kitchen colours so I removed the old varnish with a scraper and some sand-paper, painted them with two coats of bright coloured acrylic paints, rubbed them down to remove any brush marks and sprayed them with two coats of matt acrylic varnish which is very hard wearing.

-To get a smooth edge between the black base and coloured top I used a ‘Lazy Susan’ rotateable spice tray to support and rotate each wooden base.
+To get a smooth and level edge between the black base and coloured top I used a ‘Lazy Susan’ rotateable spice tray to support and rotate each wooden base.

 4. House Insulation